 Student Activity Fees are collected for the purpose of supporting programs and services in all aspects of university student life.
 Programs and services supported by the Student Activity Fee are student centered with students as the primary beneficiaries.
-Every year, students pay a fee of $3 each semester to the Student Activity Fee to go towards sustainability initiatives on the downtown campus.
+Every year, downtown campus students pay a fee of $5 each semester to the Student Activity Fee to go towards sustainability initiatives on the downtown campus.
 The Sustainability Fee Council, made up of students, faculty, and staff then accepts and votes on funding proposals submitted by campus members and allocates the funding as they see appropriate.

 MEMBERSHIP OF THE SUSTAINABILITY FEE COUNCIL